 Cheezy Cashew Cream

-- Place soaked cashews, water, salt, nutritional yest and lemon juice into a high speed blender and blend until smooth.
+- Place the soaked cashews, water, salt, nutritional yeast and lemon juice into a high-speed blender and blend until smooth.

 - Add in the garlic and cook for a few more minutes.
 Then add the Celery and sweet potato, cooking for another few seconds.

-- Pour in the Cheezy Cashew Cream, mixing well with the vegetable broth and vegetables.
+- Once the sweet potatoes are soft, pour in the Cheezy Cashew Cream, mixing well with the vegetable broth and vegetables.

 - Add salt and pepper to taste.